jsyang/microarmy/README.md

 ### Dev log

+    Feb 4, 2014
+    The game is now in a playable state.
+Over the past week I've added these things:
+      - mission handler (win/lose)
+      - battle sound interface
+      - battle UI voice (I even called it EVA)
+      - AI player with the ability to construct squads and do recon
+      - minimap radar scrolling
+      - build options sidebar
+    Working on getting the game to build as a node-webkit release.
+First, I'm going to remove the requirejs/text dependency to cut down on the minified file size, and I've already made edits the grunt-spritesmith to strip the generated CSS of all the extra properties that I don't need.

     Jan (20, 21), 2014
     Started making sense of the gameplay modes: drafted a "construct base" mode where you can lay down your base structures.
     Converted most of the graphics into a format that has a filenaming convention which better suits grunt-spritesmith.